Holidays | Living Simply | Mindfulness

 Is There a Move in Your Future?

-Joshua Fields Millburn of The Minimalists packed up every single thing he owned, not because he was moving, but because he wanted to see what he actually used.
-He removed items from the boxes only as he used them.
-He made a pack with himself that after 6 months, anything left in those boxes, would go.
+Joshua Fields Millburn of The Minimalists often shares that he packed up every single thing he owned, not because he was moving, but because he wanted to see what he actually used.
+He removed items from the boxes only as he used them.Ā He made a pack with himself that after 6 months, anything left in those boxes, would go.
 This might sound a little extreme for most of us, but it was definitely effective in Joshua’s case.

 What do you have in the home that you have not used in ages?
 Perhaps it’s time to lighten your load and start living lighter.